Remortgaging Into Retirement

 Speak to a broker experienced in remortgages for the retired

-If you have any questions about remortgaging in retirement (or at any point after the age of 55), you can get the answers you need by speaking to a broker.
+If you have any questions about remortgaging in retirement (or at any point after age 55), you can get the answers you need by speaking to a broker.
 It’s best to find one who specialises in mortgages for people in your age group.

 Ask us a question